obonaventure/cnp3/book-2nd/principles/sharing.rst

  - `Which packet(s) should be discarded ?` Once the network node has decided to discard packets, it needs to actually discard real packets.

-By combining different answers to these questions, network researchers are developed different packet discard mechanisms.
+By combining different answers to these questions, network researchers have developed different packet discard mechanisms.

  - `tail drop` is the simplest packet discard technique.
 When a buffer is full, the arriving packet is discarded. `Tail drop` can be easily implemented.
 This is, by far, the most widely used packet discard mechanism.
 However, it suffers from two important drawbacks.
 First, since `tail drop` discards packets only when the buffer is full, buffers tend to be congested and realtime applications may suffer from the increased delays.
 Second, `tail drop` is blind when it discards a packet.
 It may discard a packet from a low bandwidth interactive flow while most of the buffer is used by large file transfers.
  - `drop from front` is an alternative packet discard technique.
 When a packet arrives and the Instead of removing the arriving packet, it removes the packet that was at the head of the queue.
 Discarding this packet instead of the arriving one can have two advantages.
 First, it already stayed a long time in the buffer.
 Second, hosts should be able to detect the loss (and thus the congestion) earlier.